Feasibility of a trapped atom interferometer with accelerating optical traps: Introduction

-Despite the high accelerations, only a relatively small field of view can be covered and laser intensity noise may limit trapping times to as short as a sub-millisecond in some settings.
-Further, researchers have been recently achieving increased interrogation times for atom interferometers by holding the atoms in a trap, such as an optical lattice, as an alternative to increasing their free fall time~[\onlinecite{AtomInterExpHolger}].
+In terms of noise, we expect that due to uncorrelated traps to be the most significant.
+Recently, researchers have been achieving increased interrogation times for atom interferometers by holding the atoms in a trap, such as an optical lattice, as an alternative to increasing their free fall time~\cite{AtomInterExpHolger}.
 Our approach, in which each trap is controlled separately in contrast to using a single optical lattice, is unlikely to achieve those long hold times when the trapping beams are not highly correlated due to intensity noise-induced dephasing of the atomic interferometer signal.
-Nonetheless, the corresponding space-time area, given in Eqn.~(\ref{eq:sens}), is competitive with today's best interferometers and occurs with several orders of magnitude greater bandwidth~[\onlinecite{102hk}].
+In particular, the variance in the measured phase due to noise from uncorrelated traps is of the order $10-100$ s$^{-1}$, potentially limiting trapping times to as short as 0.01 s.
+Nevertheless, if the traps are made to be highly correlated, much longer coherence times are possible, enabling compact devices with long hold times.